peterhinch/micropython-samples/rp2/RP2.md

 # 2.1 Introduction

 This uses a PIO state machine (SM) with DMA to enable an RP2 to receive SPI transfers from a host.
-Reception is non-blocking, enabling code to run while a transfer is in progress.
+Non blocking reception is offered, enabling code to run while awaiting a message and while a transfer is in progress.
 The principal application area is for fast transfer of large messages.

 # 2.2 SpiSlave class